monfresh/fastly-rails/README.md

 FastlyRails.configure do |c|
   c.api_key = ENV['FASTLY_API_KEY']  # Fastly api key, required
   c.max_age = 86400                  # time in seconds, optional, defaults to 2592000 (30 days)
-  c.service_id = ENV['SERVICE_ID']   # The Fastly service you will be using, required
+  c.customer_key = ENV['FASTLY_CUSTOMER_KEY']   # The Fastly service you will be using, required
 end
 ````
 > Note: purging only requires that you authenticate with your `api_key`.
 However, you can provide a `user` and `password` if you are using other endpoints in fastly-ruby that require full-auth.
-> Also, you must provide a service_id for purges to work.
+> Also, you must provide a customer_key for purges to work.

 ## Usage